rombrew/phobia/doc/TroubleShooting.md

   understand what is happening.
 It may be caused by inconsistency of model with real motor.
 Usually appears in intense transient conditions.
-* **PM_ERROR_INVALID_OPERATION** if invalid conditions is detected like zero divizion or appearance of NaN.
+* **PM_ERROR_INVALID_OPERATION** if invalid conditions is detected like zero division or appearance of NaN.